04 May Is Fundraising Scary?

 Your fundraising may be ethical, yet still not feel peaceful.
 There can be several reasons for this, as we noted in this post.
 One of them is fear.

 What we mean is that your fundraising may be perfectly legal, non-manipulative, and for a great cause.
 This means that it’s ethical, so you “shouldn’t” be scared.
 (It’s rational to be scared to do unethical fundraising.
 The solution is to stop, and get good help.
-If you need help figuring out what to do in a situation you think may be unethical, contact us for a free and confidential scope of work meeting.)
+If you need help figuring out what to do in a situation you think may be unethical, contact us or simply book your free exploratory meeting here.

 Although your fundraising is ethical, you may still feel so scared you’d rather hide than do it.